 Invest in Yourself

 Investing isn’t limited to hedge funds and IRAs.
 Investing also includes investing in yourself.
-Take classes for personal development, like a cooking class or an antiques class.
+Take classes for personal development, like a cooking class or an antique class.
 Find groups to join in your local area of groups that share common interests.
 Get a gym membership and invest in your health.
 Focus on taking care of yourself.
-These things will lead you to a longer, healthier life, and minimize the amount of time that you will need full time care.
+These things will lead you to a longer, healthier life and minimize the amount of time that you will need full-time care.

 Increase your Income